What are eligible purchases on a rewards card?

 Cons

-Higher rates.
+- Higher rates.
 To pay for the points and perks, these cards typically charge higher ongoing interest rates than other cards.
-But if you pay off your balance in full each month the interest rate doesn't matter.
+But if you pay off your balance in full each month there's no interest.

 Many rewards credit cards in Australia earn points that you can redeem for different types of rewards, including gift cards, retail items, credit on your account, travel or point transfers to other loyalty programs.
 These flexible rewards programs include:

-If you're a member of a frequent flyer program, you can use a credit card to earn more points or miles in 2 ways:
+If you're a member of a frequent flyer program, you can use a credit card to earn more Qantas or Velocity Points or miles in 2 ways:

 1. Frequent flyer points per $1 spent